Nisbo/another_mvg/README.md

 # MVG Disclaimer for the use of the data
-...
+German: ...
 Für private, nicht-kommerzielle Zwecke, wird eine gemäßigte Nutzung ohne unsere ausdrückliche Zustimmung geduldet.
 Jegliche Form von Data-Mining stellt keine gemäßigte Nutzung dar.
 Wir behalten uns vor, die Duldung grundsätzlich oder in Einzelfällen zu widerrufen. ...

-English: For private, non-commercial purposes, moderate use is tolerated without our express consent.
+English: ...
+For private, non-commercial purposes, moderate use is tolerated without our express consent.
 Any form of data mining does not constitute moderate use.
-We reserve the right to revoke our tolerance in principle or in individual cases.
+We reserve the right to revoke our tolerance in principle or in individual cases. ...

-Full (german) text can be found in the MVG impressum at the bottom
+Full (german) text can be found in the MVG impressum at the bottom.

 https://www.mvg.de/impressum.html